ayah825/cse15l-lab-reports/lab-report-1.md

 > As you can see from the image typing `cd` into the terminal changed the directory path bringing you one directiry "out".
 This makes sense because when you type `cd` you're telling the code to change the directory.
-Without any other instruction, the code takes this as an intruction to go to the directory "outside" of the currect one.
+Without any other instruction, the code takes this as an intruction to go to the parent directory.
 This is what is is expected and therefore no error occured.
+To clarify, when in a deeply nested directory it takes you to the "outermost" directory.
+For example, when starting in the directory `/home/lecture1/messages/hello/english`, typing `cd` will bring you to the working directory of `/home`.

 <br>